DarkSire7/DarkSire7/README.md

 ### Hey there, I'm Akif :)

-I'm a passionate ML student obsessed with the entire data timeline, from the hardware that *creates* it to the models that *make sense* of it.
+I'm a passionate ML student obsessed with the entire data pipeline, from the hardware that *creates* it to the models that *make sense* of it.

 * **On the hardware side,** I love tinkering with IoT.
 My favorite project so far is building a custom mini-watch from scratch using an **esp32-c3 mini**.
 * **On the software side,** I build and deploy useful, high-performance ML models.
 I build end-to-end ML APIs (like a crop predictor with 92% accuracy, deployed on GCP with Docker) and am a **Top 20%** Kaggle competitor.